dgirzadas/Pulse-of-the-City/README.md

 # Pulse of the City
 A pedestrian traffic prediction and spatial interpolation project for the City Council of Nijmegen.

+This project is the result of a Bachelor's thesis project.

 Made by: __Domantas Giržadas__

 ## Description

 This project contains two modules - pedestrian traffic prediction and spatial interpolation (+ visualisation) modules: